-This report is for the period July 2022 to June 2023 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Manawa Energy (the Company) for the Motukawa hydroelectric power (HEP) scheme.
+This report is for the period July 2023 to June 2024 by Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Manawa Energy (the Company) for the Motukawa hydroelectric power (HEP) scheme.
 This scheme diverts water from the Manganui River to Lake Ratapiko and then onto the Motukawa Power Station on Motukawa Road.
-The generation aspect of Trustpower Limited became Manawa Energy Limited (the Company).
-An official transfer of the consents to the Company has now been undertaken.

-The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by the Company that relate to abstractions and discharges of water within the Waitara catchment and associated instream structures.
-This report is the 28th annual report to be prepared by the Council to cover the Motukawa HEP scheme activities and their effects.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by the Company that relate to abstractions and discharges of water within the Waitara Catchment and associated instream structures.
+This report is the 29th annual report to be prepared by the Council to cover the Motukawa HEP scheme activities and their effects.